dd32/td-gh-ex/readme.txt

 == Description ==

 AyaWild is a fully responsive WordPress Theme.
 Features include a built-in Slider, Custom Logo, Multi-level Drop-down Menu, Custom Background, Full-Width Page Template, Footer Widgets Areas, Footer Menu, Footer Copyright Text, Search Engine Optimized, Multiple Browsers Support, Translation-Ready, etc. Fully Responsive, Customizable, and easy to use theme.

+== Frequently Asked Questions ==

-== How to Display the Homepage Slider ==
+= How to Display the Homepage Slider =

 1. Create a Static Front Page

 The slider is visualized ONLY when there is a static front page set for your website.
 So, the first step is:

 1.1.
 Login to your Admin Panel
 1.2.
 Navigate to Left Menu -> Settings -> Reading
 1.3.
-Select 'A static page (select below)', then choose pages for 'Homepage' and 'Posts page'
+Select 'A static page (select below)', then choose pages for 'Homepage' and 'Posts page' 1.4.

-1.4.
 Save changes

 Reference: https://codex.wordpress.org/Creating_a_Static_Front_Page